The SFW: Shorts competition has a 15 minute limit (including opening/closing credits).

 When you enter through the FilmFreeway website, all the information we require should be provided when you submit.
 If your film makes the official shortlist for selection, we may contact you for additional information.

-FilmFreeway Gold Members get a 30% discount on the above fees.
+FilmFreeway Gold Members – 30% discount on above fees

 Sorry!
 Unfortunately we’re unable to extend the deadline any further.
 SFW: Shorts will be open for submissions again next year.